Rokawoo/drexel-recommender/README.md

 Visit the contact page on the Drexel University bookstore website.
 Fill in the message box with your query.
 The message will be sent through a private Discord webhook, and the team members will respond as soon as possible.
-Roadmap
-[Optional: Mention future releases or planned improvements for the chatbot]

 Contributing
 We welcome contributions to the Drexel Chatbot project.
 If you would like to make changes or improvements, please follow these guidelines: